-Sites in Table B-6 were selected from approximately 150 parcels with non-residential zoning that allow residential use based on the site identification criteria discussed above.
+Sites in Table B-6 were selected from approximately 150 parcels with non-residential zoning that allow residential use based on factors including age of buildings, signs of deferred maintenance or functional obsolescence, lower-value uses, property owner interest, and close proximity to amenities such as services, schools, employment, and public transportation (see additional discussion in Site Identification above). the site identification criteria discussed above.

 With the exception of two sites with agricultural zoning, all of the sites listed in Table B-6 currently allow multi-family residential use at a density of 20 units/acre mixed with non-residential uses.
-For the purposes of determining the number of units likely to be developed on these sites, the City assumed the sites would be redeveloped at 61% of the maximum allowed density based on recent development trends for mixed use development sites with non-residential zoning as shown in Tables B-2 and B-2a.
-The "Current Mixed Use Potential" column in Table B-6 lists the potential net new units for each site under existing zoning.
+For the purposes of determining the number of units likely to be developed on these sites, the City assumed the sites would be redeveloped at 6261% of the maximum allowed density based on recent development trends for mixed use development sites with non-residential zoning as shown in Tables B-2 and B-2a.
+The "Current Mixed Use Potential" column in Table B-6 lists the potential net new units for each site under existing zoning, 1,006 mixed use units total.
 As indicated by recent development trends, only 35% of sites that allow mixed uses including residential have been developed with residential units between 2015 and 2023.
-Therefore, the total Current Mixed Use Potential for the sites in Table B-6 was reduced to 35% of the total potential units for purposes of the RHNA analysis.
+Therefore, the total Current Mixed Use Potential for the sites in Table B-6 was reduced to 35% of the total potential units for purposes of the RHNA analysis, that is a capacity of 355 units.

-All of the sites listed in Table B-6 are cumulatively larger than one-half acre and allow 20 units per acre.
-While they may be considered suitable for lower-income housing based on the default density provisions of State law, the City has conservatively assigned 50% of the predicted units to the moderate-income category and the remaining 50% to the above-moderate category for purposes of the RHNA sites inventory analysis.
+All of the sites listed in Table B-6 are cumulatively larger than 1⁄2one-half acre and allow 20 units per acre.
+As such,While they may be considered suitable for lower-income housing based on the default density provisions of State law.
+However, the City has conservatively assigned 2550% of the predicted units to the moderate-income category and the remaining 7550% to the above-moderate category for purposes of the RHNA sites inventory analysis.